kayuksel/alphaquant_fx/README.md

-# AlphaEvolve-like Discovery of HF Trading Strategies
+# AlphaEvolve for Discovery of HF Trading Strategies

 ## Overview